-- our plans to develop and commercialize Amigal, Plicera and AT2220; - our ongoing and planned discovery programs, preclinical studies and clinical trials; - our ability to enter into selective collaboration arrangements; - the timing of and our ability to obtain and maintain regulatory approvals for our product candidates; - the rate and degree of market acceptance and clinical utility of our products; - our ability to quickly and efficiently identify and develop product candidates; - the extent to which our scientific approach may potentially address a broad range of diseases across multiple therapeutic areas; - our commercialization, marketing and manufacturing capabilities and strategy; - our intellectual property position; and - our estimates regarding expenses, future revenues, capital requirements and needs for additional financing.
+- our plans to develop, seek regulatory approval for and commercialize Amigal, Plicera and AT2220; - our ongoing and planned discovery programs, preclinical studies and clinical trials; - our ability to enter into selective collaboration arrangements and obtain milestone, royalty or other payments from any such collaborators; - the timing of our initiation of the Phase 3 clinical study required for Amigal registration in Europe; - the timing of and our ability to obtain and maintain regulatory approvals for our product candidates; - the rate and degree of market acceptance and clinical utility of our products; - our ability to quickly and efficiently identify and develop product candidates; - the extent to which our scientific approach may potentially address a broad range of diseases across multiple therapeutic areas; - our commercialization, marketing and manufacturing capabilities and strategy; - our ability to execute our operational and business plans; - our intellectual property position; - our estimates regarding expenses, future revenues, capital requirements and needs for additional financing; and - our belief about our ability to fund our operating expenses.

 We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements, and you should not place undue reliance on our forward-looking statements.
 Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements we make.
-We have included important factors in the cautionary statements included in this quarterly report on Form 10-Q, particularly in the "Risk Factors" in section 1A of Part II of this quarterly report on Form 10-Q, that we believe could cause actual results or events to differ materially from the forward-looking statements that we make.
+We have included important factors in the cautionary statements included in Part I Item 1A - "Risk Factors" of this Quarterly Report on Form 10-Q for the quarter ended September 30, 2009 that we believe could cause actual results or events to differ materially from the forward-looking statements that we make.
 Our forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures, collaborations or investments we may make.

-You should read this quarterly report on Form 10-Q and the documents that we reference herein.
+You should read this quarterly report on Form 10-Q in conjunction with the documents that we reference herein.
 We do not assume any obligation to update any forward-looking statements.